-The Payment Card Industry Data Security Standard (referred to as PCI DSS) requires organizations to protect the financial data of their consumers.
-This includes cardholder data (CHD) such as the Primary Account Number (PAN), cardholder name, expiration date, etc. For any organization that accepts and/or processes credit or debit card payments, including merchants, processors, acquirers, issuers, and service providers, PCI DSS compliance is essential.
+The Payment Card Industry Data Security Standard (referred to as PCI DSS) requires organisations to protect the financial data of their consumers.
+This includes cardholder data (CHD) such as the Primary Account Number (PAN), cardholder name, expiration date, etc. For any organisation that accepts and/or processes credit or debit card payments, including merchants, processors, acquirers, issuers, and service providers, PCI DSS compliance is essential.
 Since its introduction in 2004, PCI DSS (now on version 3.2.1) has become the ubiquitous payment security standard throughout the world, including the USA and Europe.

 But why is PCI DSS compliance such an important step in the perennial security journey?

 A PCI DSS compliant firm has the industry-accepted stamp of approval that confirms it is able to safeguard its customers’ sensitive financial data.
 Moreover, it also indicates a willingness to make the substantial effort required to achieve and maintain said compliance.
 This, in turn, signals its reliability and trustworthiness, which can positively affect its financial health and reputation.

 There are 12 primary ‘requirements’ for PCI DSS compliance, broadly classified into six ‘goals’.

 |Goals||PCI DSS Requirements|

 |Build and maintain a secure network and system||1.
 Install and maintain a firewall configuration to protect cardholder data

 2. Do not use vendor-supplied defaults for system passwords and other security parameters

 |Protect cardholder data||3.
 Protect stored cardholder data

 4. Encrypt transmission of cardholder data across open, public networks